 Described by the Russian critic Olga Ivannikova as a ‘great English young talent’, Craig Greene is a versatile and exciting pianist and conductor who is in much demand as a concert soloist

 Craig has been fortunate to perform as soloist with numerous orchestras including the Russian National Orchestra, the Orchestra of the Swan, the Milton Keynes City Orchestra, and the Oxford Chamber Orchestra, a group that he also regularly works with as a guest conductor.
+He became the first Artist in Residence of Alina Orchestra in 2023 and has gone on to give several concerti performances with the group.
 Craig frequently performs as a recitalist both locally and further afield and has been fortunate to perform alongside numerous leading singers and instrumentalists, most recently giving a recital alongside world-renowned oboist, Gordon Hunt.

 In addition to performing, Craig pursues a busy teaching career having spent 5 years as a member of teaching staff at St Paul’s School, London before serving as Director of Music at Stowe School.
-He currently teaches piano at St Helen & St Katharine and Bedford School.
+He is currently Head of Keyboard at the School of St Helen & St Katharine in Abingdon, a role that he partners alongside his performance work, and examining work with the ABRSM.